-This will be Alicia Carr’s third year in a full time classroom role teaching grade 1.
-She has taught at Burnside Primary for the last two years and is excited to be a part of the Rose Park community.
-Prior to this, Alicia taught at St Peter’s Girls Early Learning Centre.
+This will be Alicia Carr’s fourth year in a full time classroom role teaching grade 1.
+She has previously taught at Burnside Primary and prior to this, St Peter’s Girls Early Learning Centre.
 She has a Masters in Early Childhood Teaching and a Bachelor of Arts majoring in History and English.
+Alicia loves teaching at Rose Park Primary and values it’s history and sense of community.

 Alicia strongly feels that in order for learning to be successful it is necessary for the child, their teacher and their family to work in close partnership with each other.
 She believes that developing trusting and open relationships with students and families is fundamental in achieving positive learning outcomes.